gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Install-AIPScanner.md

 ```

 ### -ServiceUserCredentials
-Specifies a **PSCredential** object for the service account to run the Azure Information Protection Scanner service.
-For the user name, use the following format: Domain\Username.
-You are prompted for a password.
+Specifies the account credentials used to run the Azure Information Protection service.

-To obtain a PSCredential object, use the [Get-Credential](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
-For more information, type `Get-Help Get-Cmdlet`.
+- The credentials used must be an Active Directory account.

+- Set the value of this parameter using the following syntax: `Domain\Username`.

+    For example: `contoso\scanneraccount`

-If you do not specify this parameter, you are prompted for the user name and password.
+- If you do not specify this parameter, you are prompted for the username and password.

-This account must be an Active Directory account.
-For additional requirements, see [Prerequisites for the Azure Information Protection scanner](/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).
+For more information, see [Prerequisites for the Azure Information Protection scanner](/information-protection/deploy-aip-scanner#prerequisites-for-the-azure-information-protection-scanner).

+> [!TIP]
+> Use a **PSCredential** object by using the [Get-Credential](/powershell/module/microsoft.powershell.security/get-credential) cmdlet.
+In this case, you are prompted for the password only.
+>
+> For more information, type `Get-Help Get-Cmdlet`.

 ```yaml
 Type: PSCredential